battesonb/rust-lisp/README.md

 There is no native concept of a function.
 All functions are just a `lambda`.
 `defun` is just a macro (via `defmacro`) for setting a variable to a given lambda.

-There is only one scope for functions and variables.
+There is only one scope for functions and variables, making this a Lisp-1 implementation (instead of a Lisp-2, like Common Lisp)

+See `std.lisp` for extensions/bootstrapping of the language.
+Some of the native functions don't actually work until `std.lisp` is bootstraps the interpreter, so it is a required module before anything else is loaded/called.